microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 The goal of the *Property Binder* runtime representation mechanism is to provide a way of associating one or more alternate representations of a model to a *Property*, other than the bare-bones model represented by the *Property DDS* *BaseProperty*.
-The *ProeprtyBinder* provides a central place for fetching these alternate representations, and helps manage their lifetime.
+The *PropertyBinder* provides a central place for fetching these alternate representations, and helps manage their lifetime.

 Runtime representations may be *Property DDS*-independent classes, perhaps even